-Cooking Feeds.

-A large number of experiments have proven conclusively that, instead of a gain from cooking, with the exception of Irish potatoes, there is in nearly every case a loss from cooking.
-The loss from cooking is usually about 10% of the feeding value of the feed.
-Raw meats and raw by-products from slaughter houses should be cooked, not to make them more digestible but to prevent the spread of diseases.
-Milk from a herd of cows that is infected with contagious aboror tuberculosis tion should also be pasteurized or cooked to prevent the spread of these diseases.
+Cooking Feeds: A large number of experiments have proven conclusively that, instead of a gain from cooking, with the exception of irish potatoes, there is in nearly every case a loss from cooking.
+The loss from cooking is usually about 10% of and raw by-products from slaughter houses should be cooked, not to make them more digestible but to prevent the spread of diseases.
+Milk from a herd of cows that is infected with contagious abortion or tuberculosis should also be pasteurized or cooked to prevent the spread of these diseases.